fluxcd/website/content/en/docs/guides/flux-e2e.md

 (The one notable exception to this pattern is Image Update Automation, which does not read data from GitRepository source service, but reads the definition of the GitRepository and writes through its secretRef.)

 The Git repository itself is usually an external entity with respect to the cluster (even if it might be hosted inside of the cluster.)
 The source is authenticated through either an SSH host key or TLS certificate verification to ensure that the host is valid.
-The source may also optionally be checked for
+The source may also optionally be checked for [TODO ???]

 ### 7. Kustomize Controller (Decryption via SOPS)